Stouthart/DX340/README.md

 ## Advanced Tweaking

-_Tune the core behavior of the device for low-latency audio playback, by automating Kernel/OS tweaks that would otherwise require manual editing of system files._
+_Tune the core behavior of the device for low-latency audio playback, by automating kernel & OS tweaks that would otherwise require manual editing of system files._

 **Run the following lines from a Command prompt, or Terminal window on Mac:**